theupdateframework/python-tuf/tuf/client/README.md

 The **tuf.libtuf** module can be used to create a TUF repository.

-The **tuf.interposition** package can can assist in integrating TUF with a software updater.
-See 'tuf.interposition.README.md' for more information on interposing Python urllib calls with TUF.
+The **tuf.interposition** package can also assist in integrating TUF with a software updater.
+See **tuf.interposition.README** for more information on interposing Python urllib calls with TUF.